ori-sky/iBot/README.md

 Here you will find the list of changes in iBot.

+#### Module `scheduler`

+* Scheduler module added to replace Server.fireTimed.
+* Now uses a segments/offset system to support very high durations (theoretically above 300.000,000,000,000 years)
+* Segments determines how many 10 minute intervals to wait before scheduling offset.
+* Offset determines how many milliseconds to schedule for.

+Syntax is as follows:

+`Server.do('scheduler$schedule', server, offset, segments, callback);`

 #### Module `scraper`

 * The scraper module provides a way to scrape data from a web page using a regexp.